 CSV

 CSV (Comma Separated Values) is a common text file format for tabular data.
 RiskScape can read CSV files directly and use them in your models.
+CSV files are useful for storing relational data, such as asset inventories, vulnerability tables, or lookup data.

 Type detection